Freeform allows for true multi-page forms (a POST submit per page). Here's some important information to know about them:

 Rearranging Pages and Fields

-When editing forms in the Composer interface inside the control panel, if you wish to rearrange pages, simply drag and drop the tabs.
+When editing forms in the Form Builder interface inside the control panel, if you wish to rearrange pages, simply drag and drop the tabs.
 If you need to move a field from one page to another, drag and drop the field onto the page tab you'd like it to be moved to.
 It will then appear at the top of that page, and you can finish placing it where it should be on that page.